 When you enter a mall, grocery store, restaurant or other public entity, you are owed a legal duty of care in most cases.
-This means that the owner of that building has a legal duty to take reasonable precautions to ensure the safety of you and other individuals entering onto the premises.
-An owner of property may deviate from this standard of care when he or she fails to clean puddles and other slippery surfaces.
+This responsibility means that the owner of that building is legally bound to take reasonable precautions to ensure the safety of everyone entering the premises.
+An owner of the property may deviate from this standard of care when he or she fails to clean puddles and other slippery surfaces.
 When a person slips on this surface, he or she may have a negligence claim against the owner of the property.
 A fall on a slippery floor can be embarrassing, humiliating and ultimately result in injuries.
-It is important to take action fast after you have been injured by a fall on a slippery floor.
+It is essential to take action fast after you have been injured by a fall on a slippery floor.

-Invitees include customers and their children, spectators, baby-sitters, job applicants, firemen, policemen and independent contractors.
-These individuals enter on property for the economic benefit of the owner.
-Licensees include social guests and those who enter on property for their own benefit and not the benefit of the owner.
+Invitees include customers and their children, spectators, babysitters, job applicants, firefighters, police officers and independent contractors.
+These individuals enter on a property for the economic benefit of the owner.
+Licensees include social guests and those who come on the property for their benefit and not the interest of the owner.
 Trespassers are those who enter onto land, even mistakenly, without the express permission or invitation of the owner.

 The Illinois’ Premises Liability Act

-The Illinois’ Premises Liability Act further details the legal duty that an owner of property owes to licensees and invitees.
-An owner of property may be liable for slippery surfaces and other dangerous conditions on land if he or she:
+Illinois’ Premises Liability Act further details the legal duty that an owner of the property owes to licensees and invitees.
+An owner of the property may be liable for slippery surfaces and other dangerous conditions on land if he or she:

-- Knows or should know of the dangerous condition on the land
+- Knows or should know of the hazardous condition on the land

 - Should realize the condition poses an unreasonable risk of harm to invitees

-- Expects that an invitee will not discover the condition
+- Expects that an invitee will not discover the hazard

 - Fails to exercise reasonable care to protect invitees from the condition